What You Should Know About Culver’s Custard

 Culver’s Offers Custard, Which Means it’s 1.4 percent Egg

-According to culinary historian and scientist Harold McGee, custard eggs have a greater coagulation temperature than regular eggs because of their close proximity to sugar and water.
+According to culinary historian and scientist Harold McGee, custard eggs have a higher coagulation temperature compared to regular eggs due to their proximity to sugar and water.
+To maintain the custard’s delicate proteins, serving it at the correct temperature is crucial.
+Culver’s, therefore, serves their custard between 18 and 21 degrees, partially owing to the egg component.

 Culver’s Custard is Not Exactly a Healthy Option